********* The Noon O Kabab Lot Jams has been been POSTPONED to July 22nd *********

 For 2021, NRC is proud to bring Lot Jams back!
 Join us this summer for evenings of free, family-friendly entertainment in our community.
-Mark your calendars and check back for more details soon!
+Mark your calendars!
 ALL SHOWS take place between 7:00pm-9:00pm

 Returning to Lot Jams after a 2019 show, Madera Once is a four-piece band that pays tribute to Mexican-regional and traditional music with a contemporary spin.
 Madera Once's original music draws from the influences of traditional rancheras, cumbias, and Latin-Indie and pop.
 Madera Once's mission is to keep Mexican and Latin American music alive as it forges a new identity through the musician and audience's lived experiences within the U.S.

 This program is made possible by a grant from the Department of Cultural Affairs and Special Events with funding from the Walder Foundation.